 To declare the JUPS Major, students should fill out the online form linked HERE, and then set up an appointment to meet with the Program Directors, Randall Amster or Elham Atashi.
 The formal process for College students to declare the JUPS Major involves an Academic Program Changes form that students pick up from the College Dean’s office or print online.
 This form should be taken to the JUPS Program Directors, who will assign an advisor to the student from among the JUPS core faculty.
 (Prospective majors are encouraged to meet with any JUPS faculty member about program requirements and to discuss potential advisors.)
 The major declaration is logged with the College after the completed form is returned to the Dean’s office.
 Students are encouraged to consult with their current Dean but this is not required to declare the major; for juniors and seniors who have already declared the JUPS Major, your assigned Dean will be Keshia Woods.

 Minor / Certificate

-To register for the minor/certificate in JUPS, students should fill out the basic online registration form linked HERE, and then set up an appointment to meet with the Program Director, Randall Amster.
+To register for the minor/certificate in JUPS, students should fill out the basic online registration form linked HERE, and then set up an appointment to meet with one of the two Program Directors, Randall Amster or Elham Atashi.
 Students should also contact their advising Dean about registering their minor/certificate within their particular school (i.e., College, SFS, MSB, NHS).
 Students in the College declaring a minor should also use the form available at the Dean's office or print it online.